-- The Commissioner has funded the Women's Pathfinder in Cardiff, which seeks to intervene quickly after a first offence to deal with any personal issues and avoid further offending. - The Women's Pathfinder approach has already been extended to Merthyr and Pontypridd and is showing signs of being successful and cost effective. - Local authorities, health and voluntary organisations have combined at the MASH (Multi-Agency Safeguarding Hub) in Pontypridd serving Rhondda Cynon Taf and Merthyr - intervening early together and safeguarding vulnerable people.
-We're working with partners to develop the same approach in Cardiff, Bridgend and the Vale of Glamorgan and then Swansea and Neath Port Talbot.
+- The Commissioner has funded the Women's Pathfinder in Cardiff, which seeks to intervene quickly after a first offence to deal with any personal issues and avoid further offending. - The Women's Pathfinder approach has already been extended to Merthyr and Pontypridd and is showing signs of being successful and cost effective. - Local authorities, health and voluntary organisations have combined at the MASH (Multi-Agency Safeguarding Hub) in Pontypridd serving Rhondda Cynon Taf and Merthyr - intervening early

-- We've reviewed the role of the PCSO with plans now to build on their undoubted skills by sharpening the ability to identify problems early, communicate with young people better, and to develop the skills needed to empower the community, rather than only doing things for the community, and working with Citizens Cymru to nurture the effectiveness of Neighbourhood Watch and Residents Groups. - We are conscious of the need for positive engagement with young people and their peer group outside formal education and for activities, including music, sport and theatre which in the past have been provided by a well-resourced and wellevaluated youth service. - Steps are being taken to develop and expand the South Wales Police Youth Volunteers, enabling young people in our most deprived communities to be engaged and to provide service to the community - promoting the Duke of Edinburgh's Award, first aid skills through St John Cymru and other life-enhancing skills and experiences - The South Wales Police Youth Trust gives small grants where the police have the greatest engagement with young people to help local initiatives that will offer them better options. - We're refreshing the work of police officers in schools and linking their work more closely with the local policing team making good use of another initiative developed in partnership with Welsh Government to help put our young people on a positive track in life.
+- together and safeguarding vulnerable people.
+The model has been adapted successfully to create a MASH for the capital city, based at Cardiff Bay Police Station.
+Progress is also being made in Bridgend, the Vale of Glamorgan, Neath Port Talbot and Swansea. - We've reviewed the role of the PCSO with plans now to build on their undoubted skills by sharpening the ability to identify problems early, communicate with young people better, and to develop the skills needed to empower the community, rather than only doing things for the community, and working with Citizens Cymru to nurture the effectiveness of Neighbourhood Watch and Residents Groups. - We are conscious of the need for positive engagement with young people and their peer group outside formal education and for activities, including music, sport and theatre which in the past have been provided by a well-resourced and wellevaluated youth service. - Steps are being taken to develop and expand the South Wales Police Youth Volunteers, enabling young people in our most deprived communities to be engaged and to provide service to the community promoting the Duke of Edinburgh's Award, first aid skills through St John Cymru and other life-enhancing skills and experiences - The South Wales Police Youth Trust gives small grants where the police have the greatest engagement with young people to help local initiatives that will offer them better options. - We're refreshing the work of police officers in schools and linking their work more closely with the local policing team

+- making good use of another initiative developed in partnership with Welsh Government to help put our young people on a positive track in life.